intel/intel-xai-tools/docs/explainer/index.md

 (explainer)=
 # Explainer

-Explainer is a Python module in Intel Explainable AI Tools that provides explainability methods for PyTorch and Tensorflow models.
+Explainer is a Python module in Intel® Explainable AI Tools that provides explainability methods for PyTorch and Tensorflow models.

 ## Goals